ahmadajmi/rtl-article/README.md

 As a native Arabic speaker I have worked on many multilingual websites before, some websites was already exist with only LTR CSS support then I have to support RTL and some projects started it from scratch.
 Before I start using Sass and Grunt, supporting both directions was a nightmare and a time waste process in addition to code repetition.

-The very important thing when working on multimilngual projects with two directions is to write CSS that support both RTL and LTR in an effective, automated and dynamic way that we don't have to repeat or overite CSS.
+The very important thing when working on multilingual projects with two directions is to write CSS that support both RTL and LTR in an effective, automated and dynamic way that we don't have to repeat or override CSS.

-What's the difference between the two directions is generl and most cases is working float, direction, padding and margin properties.
+What's the difference between the two directions is general and most cases is working float, direction, padding and margin properties.
 Theses are mostly what we will work with and mostly all our CSS code consist of all of them.

 ## The problem

-Let's how this can be solved by old methods.

-Let's see how supporting TRL is not a straitforward in practice and how we can solve this.
-In most cases i saw before adding a new direction support was to add a new CSS file in the header and start to overite and repeat code over and over to change `floats`, `padding-left` or `text-align` for different section.
+Let's see how supporting RTL is not a straightforward in practice and how we can solve this.
+In most cases i saw before adding a new direction support was to add a new CSS file in the header and start to override and repeat code over and over to change `floats`, `padding-left` or `text-align` for different section.

 Let's say this is the code for the RTL language template, we added the `lang="ar"` attribute for the labguage support, this attribute value should be dynamically change based on the language detection from the serverside for example.